Omar Ghanajoq

-Omar Khadr Sami Ghanajoq (عُمر خَضِر غُنةجق; born 18 October 2005) is a Jordanian professional footballer who plays as a winger for Jordanian Pro League club Al-Ahli, as well as the Jordan national under-20 team.
+Omar Khader Ghanajoq (عُمر خَضِر غُنةجق; born 18 October 2005), also known simply as Omar Khader, is a Jordanian professional footballer who plays as a winger for Jordanian Pro League club Al-Hussein, on loan from Al-Ahli.

 Club career

 Al-Ahli

 Ghanajoq began his career at Al-Ahli.

 During the 2024–25 Jordan FA Cup, Ghanajoq would score the decisive goal against Shabab Al-Ordon to lead his club to the semi-finals of the competition.
-On 7 January 2025, Al-Ahli announced the renewal of Ghanajoq on an extended three-year contract.
+On 7 January 2025, Al-Ahli announced the renewal of Khader on an extended three-year contract.

+Al-Hussein

+On 15 July 2026, Ghanajoq joined defending champions Al-Hussein for an undisclosed fee.

 International career

 Ghanajoq is a youth international for Jordan, beginning his international career with the Jordan national under-20 football team in 2024.
 On 18 January 2025, he would get called up to the team for the U20 Challenge Series and the 2025 AFC U-20 Asian Cup.

+Style of play

+Ghanajoq primarily plays as a left-winger, relying on his skills and the ability to evade within the narrow spaces as well as his physical strength that enhances his danger.